Wayne-Li-6/WebGL-Audio-Visualizer/README.md

 `webgl.js` : Anything related to using WebGL to draw.
 Contains most of the boilerplate code to set up the WebGL context and create, compile, and link the GLSL shaders into a program.
 Also has functions that set up the various vertex and index buffers.
 Creates/draws the shapes required by the mesh to the canvas by passing values to the appropriate shaders.

 ### Change Log
+* May 16, 2018
+    * Implemented bloom filtering using a Frame Buffer Object and double buffer
 * May 15, 2018
     * Added animation to the 3 light sources; each light now rotates around the mesh constantly
     * Added additional camera controls for translating towards and away from the mesh using up and down arrow keys, shifted translating upwards/downwards to the page up and page down keys